-The Bellevue broth is an absolute delight to the palette.
-I had my husband taste it after preparing it only minutes ago.
-He stated that it's so good, it taste like the first course from a five star restaurant.
+Bellevue broth is an absolute delight to the palate.
+I had my husband give it a try and he said it's so good, it tastes like the first course from a five-star restaurant.
 I have to agree.

 I don't have the complete recipe from the show.
-I listened carefully and have my way of creating the shellfish stock and a quick and easy way to nip the chicken stock.
+I listened carefully and have my way of preparing the shellfish stock and a quick and easy way to nip the chicken stock in the bud.

 My recipe for the shellfish stock

 Bellevue Broth is part shellfish stock and chicken stock.
 To begin, I didn't make the chicken stock.
 I bought the Knorr chicken bouillon cubes and followed the directions.
 I did make the shellfish stock from scratch using my recipe.

 Leftover shells from cooked shrimp, crab, King crab legs, etc. Since I knew I was going to make this broth, I took home my leftover King crab leg shells from a local restaurant, placed them in a baggy, and stuck them in the freezer.
 Once I decided to make the broth, I took the shells out of the freezer, beat them with a rolling pin, and they were ready to go.